mmistakes/so-simple-theme/events/stancon2018/index.md

 - [Introduction to Stan:](#intro) Know how to program?
 Know basic statistics?
 Curious about Bayesian analysis and Stan?
 This is the course for you.
 Hands on, focused and an excellent way to get started working in Stan.
 Two hours every day, 6 hours total.
 Jonah Sol Gabry.

 - [Executive decision making the Bayesian way:](#exec) This is for non-technical managers and technical folks who need to communicate with managers to learn the core of decision making under uncertainty.
 One hour every day.
-Jonathan Auerback, Breck Baldwin, Eric Novik.
+Jonathan Auerback, Eric Novik.

 - [Advanced Hiearical Models in Stan:](#advanced) The hard stuff.
 Very interactive, very intense.
 Topics vary by day.
 Ben Goodrich.

+- [Model assessment, selection and inference after model selection](#model) The tutorial covers cross-validation, reference predictive and projection predictive approaches for model assessment, selection and inference after model selection.
+I discuss when cross-validation is useful and when we can do better than cross-validation (and why not to use WAIC).
+The tutorial is accommopanied with R notebooks using rstanarm, bayesplot, loo, and projpred packages.
+You can bring also your own data and model to get recommendations for model assessment and selection.

 - [How to develop for Stan at the C++ level:](#develop) Overview of Stan C++ architecture and build/development process for contributors.
-Charles Christopher Margossian.
+Charles Margossian.

+- [A Dive into Stan's C++ Model Concept](#dive) This will be a discussion partially driven by the participants.
+We will cover things like:
+	- how the Stan language is translated to C++
+	- overview of the C++ model concept that's generated
+	- how to use the math library for autodiff
+	- how to use the generated C++ model concept to write an inference algorithm in C++
+	- opportunities in efficient computing once the C++ is generated

+	Please be comfortable with C++ or at least be willing to stare at blocks of ugly code.
+Please have CmdStan v2.17.1 installed.
+Daniel Lee.

 # [Activities](#activities)